Wild Kingdom: Third incarnation: 2013 web series

 A second season of new webisodes began in July 2014, and the third season began in March 2015.
 The fifth and last season was released in 2018.

-Third Revival/Fourth Incarnation
+Fourth incarnation: 2023 revival

-On October 20, 2022, it was announced on the program's website and YouTube Channel that a third regular series revival (fourth incarnation) went into production called Mutual of Omaha's Wild Kingdom: Protecting the Wild featuring new host, wildlife expert Peter Gros, who was part of the original Wild Kingdom series.
-The new series is set to air in January of 2023 on RFD-TV and select digital platforms.
+On October 20, 2022, it was announced on the program's website and YouTube channel that a fourth incarnation—the third regular series revival—went into production with the title Mutual of Omaha's Wild Kingdom Protecting the Wild.
+This incarnation features new co-hosts: wildlife expert Peter Gros, who was part of the original Wild Kingdom series, and Dr. Rae Wynn-Grant, wildlife ecologist and science communicator.
+The new series premiered in October 2023 on NBC and is produced by Hearst Media Production Group as part of the network's Saturday morning The More You Know educational and informational programming block.